--Attendance has begun, but prior to 75% completion of the course, will result in a pro-rated refund computed on the number of hours completed to the total course, minus the registration fee.
+-Attendance has begun, but prior to 6 months from enrollment date OR 50% completion of the course, will result in a pro-rated refund computed on the number of hours completed to the total course, minus the registration fee.

--Completing 75% of the course will result in no refund.
+-Completing 50% of the course OR a refund request more than 6 months after enrollment date of the course will result in no refund.

 The school shall acknowledge in writing a valid notice of cancellation within ten (10) business days after the receipt of such notice, and within thirty (30) business days shall refund to the student any amounts due.
 The school cannot make its refund policy conditional upon compliance with the school’s regulations and rules of conduct.